Essential tremor: Cause

 It is unknown how the degeneration of the cerebellum leads to essential tremor, however, it is hypothesized that it may be due to the loss of Purkinje cells, as they release gamma-aminobutyric acid (GABA), which is an inhibitory neurotransmitter meant to control the firing of neurons in the cerebellum.
 In certain essential tremor clinical studies which augment the GABA pathway, only some participants exhibited a reduction of tremor.
 Some patients have responded to alcohol, claiming alcohol has reduced the tremor, however the reduction is only short term.
-However, alcohol might only be beneficial for those with an impacted GABA pathway, and may not be benefit patients who developed the tremor via other pathways.
+However, alcohol might only be beneficial for those with an impacted GABA pathway, and may not benefit patients who developed the tremor via other pathways.

 Genetic

 The main underlying cause of essential tremor is not clear, but many cases seem to be familial.
 About half of the cases are due to a genetic mutation and the pattern of inheritance is most consistent with autosomal dominant transmission, meaning patients with essential tremor have around a 50% chance to pass it on to their children.
 There are multiple gene mutations and presentations on various chromosomes that lead to essential tremor.
 These include genes present on chromosomes 1–3, 6, 11, and 16.
 Each presentation or mutation of different genes were associated with families from different regions.
 For example, presentation of a gene associated with essential tremor on chromosome 6 has been noted in North American families, while a Canadian family was noted with mutations in the fused in sarcoma/translated in liposarcoma (FUS/TLS) gene.
 Other mutations in genes such as the HTRA Serine Peptidase 2 (HTRA2) and the teneurin transmembrane protein 4 (TENM4), have been observed in a Turkish family and the Spanish population respectively.
 Recent post mortem studies have displayed alterations in the leucine-rich repeat and immunoglobulin-like domain-containing protein 1 (LINGO1) gene and GABA receptors in the cerebellum of people with essential tremor.
 HAPT1 mutations have also been linked to ET, as well as to Parkinson's disease, multiple system atrophy, and progressive supranuclear palsy.